techsavvyash/vync/packages/server/README.md

 # Obsidian Sync Server
+**This is not needed anymore, I have kept it here for documentation purposes (and for reference in extending future use-cases) **
 Backend server for syncing Obsidian vaults to Google Drive with real-time conflict detection and folder structure preservation.

 ## Features